Kia Sorento Hybrid costs, insurance, warranty & tax

 - 2MPG & CO2 emissionsThe Kia Sorento Hybrid’s official fuel economy and CO2 emissions figures are well ahead of those for diesel-engined rivals

-- 3Running costs - currently readingThe big Kia Sorento offers reasonable running costs for its size, while being neither the best nor worst in its class
+- 3Running costs & insurance - currently readingThe big Kia Sorento offers reasonable running costs for its size, while being neither the best nor worst in its class